 Then, simply adjust the cooking time to 8 minutes.
 Once the cooking time is complete, do a quick release and follow the rest of the recipe as usual.

 Looking for even more ways to make delicious, healthy, and easy seafood recipes?
 Make sure you check out this collection of the best air fryer fish recipes!
+You can even make tilapia in the air fryer too!

 How Do I Safely Quick Release My Instant Pot?